 - Create a file named robots.txt in a text editor and fill it in using the guidelines below.

 - Check the file in the Yandex.Webmaster service (Robots.txt analysis in the menu).

 - Upload the file to your site's root directory.

-The Yandex robot supports the robot exclusion standard with the enhanced capabilities that are described below.
+The Yandex robot supports the robots exclusion standard with enhanced capabilities described below.

 200 OK, the robot assumes that it has unrestricted access to the site's documents.